 My friend Dave Houseman asked me to build a block of buildings for his new Oakland scene on his Chicago, Denver and Pacific Railroad.
-We started with 3 Bachmann buildings.
-As is my custom I never like to create a structure as the designers intended.
+We started with three Bachmann buildings.
+As is my custom, I never like to create a structure as the designers intended.
 I always try to make some differences, otherwise Dave’s buildings would look just like all the other Bachmann buildings on other layouts.

-Here is the first building the department store, obviously it needed some modifications.
+Here is the first building, the Department Store.
+Obviously it needed some modifications.

 I assembled the front and side walls and the back and side walls as separate pieces.
 That way they can be spray painted different colors without masking.

 The first thing to do is paint the walls a color different from the box.
 If you do nothing else, this will improve the appearance of the structure markedly.
 White is a good color to start.